Woman's hand with room spray she is spraying. Top left the air-Q Lab logo in orange.

 Conclusion

 Air fresheners have a strong and, above all, long-term impact on indoor pollution.
-Increased fine dust levels can still be measured hours after use and the sprays therefore qualify as a significant source of pollutants.
+Increased particulate matter levels can still be measured hours after use and the sprays therefore qualify as a significant source of pollutants.
 In addition to particulates , the fragrances and pollutants contained can have a negative impact on health, performance and allergies.

 Air meter air-Q with luminous LED indicators on a white shelf